ModeladoFoundation/ocr-apps/apps/autoocr/README.txt

 This directory structure contains examples for autoocr.

+If `make ARGS=legacy ocr' is used then the ocr examples will be compiled in legacy (blocking) mode.

 Directory contents:
  keyword - source input for autoocr autoocr - generated output from autoocr